brojd/ts-fullstack-starter/README.md

 By default `sass|scss` is supported with or without CSS Modules.

-To use CSS Modules create `YourComponent.modules.scss` and import in component:
+To use CSS Modules create `YourComponent.module.scss` and import in component:

 ```
-import styles from './YourComponent.modules.scss';
+import styles from './YourComponent.module.scss';
 ...
 <div className={styles.yourClass} />